alonsoir/CheatSheetsHacking/CheatsheetHacking.md

 # spiderfoot.

     Next command will run a server in localhost 5001 port.
 Deep scan.
+In my personal case, i have to run it with sudo.

     python3 ./sf.py -l 127.0.0.1:5001